The onset of molecule-spanning dynamics in a multi-domain protein: Main

 Yeast Hsp90 is a 82\,kDa homodimer with each monomer consisting of 670 amino acids and three domains: The C-domain, responsible for dimerisation, the M-domain, hosting important co-chaperone and client binding sites and the N-domain, harbouring a nucleotide binding site and co-chaperone and client binding sites\autocite{Girstmair.2019}.
 Hsp90 is known to cycle through open and closed conformations on time scales ranging at least from milliseconds to many minutes, which manifests its high functionality\autocite{Shiau.2006, Graf.2009, Mickler.2009, Seifert.2012, Schopf.2017, Ye.2018}.
-Despite its importance, the mechanistic origin of this function-related molecular flexibility has not been understood, and insights into intra-state protein dynamics are thus promising to better understand the transition process between conformations.
+Despite its importance, the mechanistic origin of this function-related molecular flexibility has not been understood, and insights into intra-state protein dynamics are thus promising to better understand the molecular basis for the transitions between conformations.

-As the function of Hsp90 is regulated by co-chaperones, studying the effects of co-chaperone binding on the molecular dynamic properties of Hsp90 is of utmost importance to characterise the underlying molecular regulation mechanism.
-To this end, we studied the dynamics of Hsp90 in presence of the co-chaperone Sba1, the yeast homologue of human p23 \autocite{Biebl.2021}.
-This well-characterised 23\,kDa-protein consists of a highly flexible and unstructured C-domain and a mainly structured N-domain\autocite{Weaver.2000, Biebl.2021}.
-X-ray and single-molecule studies showed that the N-domain of Sba1 binds to the N- and M-domain of Hsp90 in its closed state \autocite{Ali.2006, Ratzke.2014}. p23 reduces Hsp90's ATPase activity by 27\,\%\autocite{Girstmair.2019} and itself possesses a large interaction network including factors important for Golgi function, ribosome biogenesis and DNA repair\autocite{Echtenkamp.2011}.